⚓ U.S. Navy — Destroyers

 Charles F. Adams DDG-2

-The Charles F. Adams DDG-2 consisted of 23 vessels.
-Like all U.S. Navy destroyers built during the asbestos era, these ships used asbestos-containing insulation throughout their engineering plants.
-Veterans who served in engineering spaces aboard Charles F. Adams DDG-2 ships may have been exposed to asbestos fibers.
+The Charles F. Adams DDG-2 was a class of U.S. Navy destroyers from the asbestos era, led by USS Charles F. Adams (DDG-2).
+Its 23 ships used asbestos-containing insulation throughout the engineering plant, and veterans who served aboard Charles F. Adams DDG-2 vessels — especially in engineering ratings — may have been exposed to asbestos fibers.

 Asbestos Exposure Aboard Charles F. Adams DDG-2 Ships